webbcam/tiflash/tests/README.md

 #### Hardware
 Most tests require to be run on an actual Launchpad device.
-To run the tests on your local machine you'll need to connect at least one Launchpad to your PC and update the *devices* section of the *setup.cfg* file with this device's information.
+To run the tests on your local machine you'll need to connect at least one Launchpad to your PC and create a device entry in *setup.cfg* file with this device's information.
 ```
 # setup.cfg	(see setup.cfg for example)

+# Device list (place all device entry names under this section)
+#   The boolean determines if device is included in testing
 [devices]
+DeviceName = Boolean

-Device Name
+# Device Entry Example

-[Device Name]
+[DeviceName]
 serno=<Device Serial Number>
 connection=<Connection Name>
 devicetype=<Devicetype Name>
 image=<Full path to a valid image hex file>
-enabled=true
 ```
 You can have multiple device entries (labeled by the [Device Name]) in your setup.cfg file.
 Each Device Name must be listed under the [devices] section